Academic Program

 MSIT is the name given to the science courses that serve as the vehicles for Integrative Science / Toqwa'tu'kl Kjijitaqnn content at Cape Breton University.
 MSIT is a Mi’kmaw word meaning “everything together”.
 The various MSIT courses are open to students in any degree program at Cape Breton University.
 Completion of the Integrative Science academic program requires eight compulsory MSIT courses (all with labs) within the four year BScCS degree, along with 32 additional courses plus two work placements.
 The compulsory MSIT courses fall within the "concentration" part of the BScCS degree profile; the four parts that make up the BScCS degree are outlined in "Degree Structure" below.

 The eight compulsory MSIT courses are designed as the four pairs which are named below along with an indication of the year within the four degree program where each pair was originally intended to fit.
 Each course is 3 credits (or a "half year" course; a pair equals 6 credits or makes up a "full year" course) and each course has a laboratory component.
-A description for each course pair can be found in the Cape Breton University academic calendar on the university's website (note: these descriptions pertain to the original conceptions for course content or content as delivered in the early-mid 2000s; course content has now evolved away from the descriptions found in the academic calendar).
+A description for each course pair can be found in the 2012-2013 Cape Breton University academic calendar.
+Or, you can view the original course descriptions hereNote: these descriptions pertain to the original conceptions for course content from the mid-late 1990s, not to curricular modifications that began around 2006 or to the greater modifications that followed.

-The four pairs of compulsory MSIT courses, as originally conceived, are:
+The four pairs of compulsory MSIT courses, as conceived and originally numbered, are:

 1) MSIT 101 & MSIT 103: Sense of Place, Emergence, and Participation (1st year)